replicate/cog/docs/python.md

 ## `Model.setup()`

-Set up the model for inference.
-This is where you load trained models, instantiate data transformations, etc., so that as little work as possible has to be done during the actual inference call.
+Set up the model for prediction.
+This is where you load trained models, instantiate data transformations, etc., so as little work as possible has to be done during the actual prediction call.

 ## `Model.run(**kwargs)`

-Run a single inference.
+Run a single prediction.
 This is where you call the model that was loaded during `setup()`, but you may also want to add pre- and post-processing code here.

 The `run()` function takes an arbitrary list of named arguments, where each argument name must correspond to a `@cog.input()` annotation.